Hec-S/MANTRA/README.md

 ## Overview

-MANTRA is a regulated Layer-1 blockchain built on the Cosmos network, combining the speed and transparency of DeFi with the safety and compliance of traditional finance.
-It focuses on Real World Assets (RWAs) and provides a permissionless platform for building permissioned, compliant applications, targeting institutions and developers prioritizing regulatory adherence.
+MANTRA is a real-world asset (RWA)-focused Layer 1 blockchain designed to bridge traditional and decentralized finance.
+Built with Tendermint consensus and CometBFT for IBC interoperability, it provides a secure and compliant infrastructure for institutions, businesses, and developers.
+Its unique Module layer enables the creation, trading, and management of RWAs at the protocol level, ensuring regulatory compliance while unlocking new opportunities for on-chain asset financing.

 ## Investment Thesis